dgbowl/yadg/docs/source/devdocs.rst

 If a new test requires additional data (input files, schemas, etc.), they can be placed in a folder using the name of the test module (that is, ``test_yadg.py`` has its test files in ``test_yadg`` folder).
 Tests for new extractors should be added into separate test modules, using ``test_x_{extractor_name}.py`` nomenclature.

 A convenient testing function :func:`compare_datatrees` is available in the :mod:`tests.utils` module.
-This function is useful for comparing two :class:`~datatree.Datatree` objects including metadata.
+This function is useful for comparing two :class:`~datatree.DataTree` object, optionally including metadata.

 Formatting
 ``````````